kkumyk/circassian-language/README.md

 - [A Grammar of the Kabardian Language by J Colarusso](https://library.oapen.org/bitstream/id/eb3cef03-30c0-4571-b5b3-11be2cd4f9e3/9781552386682.pdf)

 ### Code
+- Parts of the HTML and CSS was borrowed from the Code Institute's [Love Running](https://code-institute-org.github.io/love-running-2.0/index.html) main page.
 - [Newspaper Style Design by Silke V](https://codepen.io/silkine/pen/QWBxVX) was used on the About page.

 ## Future Features